localthomas/systemd-fail-notifications/Readme.md

 This software aims to provide a daemon that can be used to listen on a system bus to systemd changes and react to failed units with notifications.

 It is somewhat similar to [systemd_mon](https://github.com/joonty/systemd_mon), but instead of listening on the dbus for changes, polling is used to determine the current state of all systemd units.
-The configuration is done via environment variables and can not be set via a configuration file or command line arguments.
+The configuration is done via environment variables or command line arguments and can not be set via a configuration file.

 It requires a Linux host with systemd installed.